Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 Stay within your normal pitch.
 Both men and women will lower the pitch of their voices as a way to project authority.
 But listeners can always tell.
 You’ll come across as much more authentic and credible by using expressive speech (i.e. shifting from loud tones to soft tones) within your normal range.

-Tip: Even when you’re on the phone and they can’t see you, watch your posture.
+Tip: Even when you’re on the phone and the person on the other line can’t see you, watch your posture.
 Your body language and posture affect the tone of your voice.

 3. Be Consistent